 Bilal fell into the hands of the royals of Makkah because he was well-known for his abilities, for his strength, and for his intelligence.
 Bilal was also a very handsome man.
-Ad-Dhahabi (may Allah be pleased with him) described him as being dark, muscular, had hazel eyes that were piercing.
+Ad-Dhahabi (may Allah shower his soul with mercy) described him as being dark, muscular, had hazel eyes that were piercing.
 He said if you looked at his eyes then you wouldn’t want to look anywhere else.

 He was such a handsome, strong and intelligent man that he was given to the royal classes of Makkah.
 So, he was in the hands, eventually, of Umayyah ibn Khalaf.